 - Pinch of ground cardamom

-- 1 tsp baking powder (optional – makes the falafel more fluffy)
+- 1 teaspoon baking powder (optional – makes the falafel more fluffy)

-- Vegetable oil for frying – grapeseed, sunflower, avocado, canola, and peanut oils all work well
+- Vegetable oil for frying – avocado oil, grapeseed oil, sunflower oil, canola oil, and peanut oil all work well (I prefer avocado oil)

 - Drain and rinse the chickpeas well.
 Pour them into your food processor along with the chopped onion, garlic cloves, parsley, flour or chickpea flour (use chickpea flour to make gluten free), salt, cumin, ground coriander, black pepper, cayenne pepper, and cardamom.
 Note: if you have a smaller food processor, you will want to divide the ingredients in half and process the mixture one batch at a time.